ylyu-fly/labwebsite/content/sections/section2.md

 I am a second year student at Rutgers majoring in Biological Sciences following the pre-dental track.
 Though my major encompasses a wide range of topics, I have always had a lingering interest in neurobiology which is why I joined Lyu Lab in April 2024.
 I look forward to working with *Drosophila* and relating any significant findings to humans.
 During my free time, I like to run, weightlift, practice my Spanish, and spend time with friends and family.

+**Jinhu Chung**

+I am a second year undergraduate student studying Biomedical Engineering specializing in Tissue Engineering and Biomolecular Engineering.
+I joined Lyu Lab in the summer of 2024 and am excited to implement optogenetics and systems such as GAL4-UAS to assess the effects of feeding behavior and life expectancy.
+Outside of the lab I play for Rutgers Machine Ultimate and travel across the east coast competing against other schools.

 #### Alumni

 **Eli James (2023, Lab Tech)**